About Your Sutured Drainage Catheter

 • Empty drainage from the bag.

-Your dressing and drainage bag will need to be changed once a week.
-You will also need to change the dressing if it becomes loose, wet, or soiled.
-If a wet dressing is left against your skin, it may cause your skin to become irritated and sore.
+Change your dressing, drainage bag, 3-way stopcock and needless connector once a week.
+You will also need to change the dressing if it gets loose, wet, or dirty.
+If you leave a wet dressing against your skin, it may make your skin irritated and sore.

 1. Find the black mark to make sure it is in the correct position.